Honda Dashboard Warning Light Symbols

 Malfunction Indicator dashboard Warning light

-This Honda malfunction indicator lamp illuminates (steady) to indicate a problem with the emissions control system.
+This Honda malfunction indicator lamp (or engine management light) illuminates (steady) to indicate a problem with the emissions control system.
 This is not urgent but will require attention soon.
 If symbol flashes, stop as soon as possible, turn off engine and allow to cool down for 10 minutes.
 This is to indicate a misfire with the engine cylinders has been detected.
 Take vehicle to Honda dealer as soon as possible.

 Battery dashboard Warning light

 The battery warning light will come on while driving to indicate that the battery is not being charged.
 If the light illuminates, turn off anything in the vehicle that is drawing an electrical charge, particularly those that draw significant power such as rear window defogger and the climate control system.
 If you stop temporarily, do not turn off the engine as starting uses a significant draw on battery energy.
 See Why is the battery light on for information what to do.

 Honda IMA Battery dashboard Warning light